goodgodgd/xpt-mde-2021/README.md

 The following manual guides you from dataset preparation to evaluation to reconstruct the best performance we marked.

+This project is implemented in the following environment.

+- Ubuntu 20.04
+- CUDA 11.1
+- Tensorflow 2.4